panda7789/docs.cs-cz/docs/visual-basic/programming-guide/language-features/xml/how-to-transform-xml-by-using-linq.md

 ---
-title: 'Postupy: Transformace XML pomocí LINQ (Visual Basic)' ms.date: 07/20/2015
+title: 'Postupy: Transformace XML pomocí LINQ' ms.date: 07/20/2015
 helpviewer_keywords:
 - XML [Visual Basic], transforming
-- LINQ to XML [Visual Basic], transforming XML ms.assetid: 815687f4-0bc2-4c0b-adc6-d78744aa356f ms.openlocfilehash: 347ca45c2417c1ffb9a86f3bcb51c75f3382bfad
+- LINQ to XML [Visual Basic], transforming XML ms.assetid: 815687f4-0bc2-4c0b-adc6-d78744aa356f ms.openlocfilehash: a531b189074ac7bdd1c02935368c408ff506a6f1
-ms.sourcegitcommit: 4f4a32a5c16a75724920fa9627c59985c41e173c
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 10/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72524816"
+ms.locfileid: "74353649"
 ---
 # <a name="how-to-transform-xml-by-using-linq-visual-basic"></a>Postupy: Transformace XML pomocí LINQ (Visual Basic)

-[Literály XML](../../../../visual-basic/language-reference/xml-literals/index.md) usnadňují čtení XML z jednoho zdroje a jejich transformaci do nového formátu XML.
-Můžete využít výhod dotazů LINQ k načtení obsahu pro transformaci nebo změnu obsahu v existujícím dokumentu do nového formátu XML.
+[XML Literals](../../../../visual-basic/language-reference/xml-literals/index.md) make it easy to read XML from one source and transform it to a new XML format.
+You can take advantage of LINQ queries to retrieve the content to transform, or change content in an existing document to a new XML format.

-Příklad v tomto tématu transformuje obsah ze zdrojového dokumentu XML do HTML pro zobrazení v prohlížeči.
+The example in this topic transforms content from an XML source document to HTML to be viewed in a browser.

 [!INCLUDE[note_settings_general](~/includes/note-settings-general-md.md)]

-### <a name="to-transform-an-xml-document"></a>Transformace dokumentu XML
+### <a name="to-transform-an-xml-document"></a>To transform an XML document

-1. V aplikaci Visual Studio vytvořte nový projekt Visual Basic v šabloně projektu **Konzolová aplikace** .
+1. In Visual Studio, create a new Visual Basic project in the **Console Application** project template.

-2. Dvojím kliknutím na soubor Module1. vb, který jste vytvořili v projektu, upravte kód Visual Basic.
-Přidejte následující kód do `Sub Main` modulu `Module1`.
-Tento kód vytvoří zdrojový dokument XML jako objekt <xref:System.Xml.Linq.XDocument>.
+2. Double-click the Module1.vb file created in the project to modify the Visual Basic code.
+Add the following code to the `Sub Main` of the `Module1` module.
+This code creates the source XML document as an <xref:System.Xml.Linq.XDocument> object.

     ```vb
     Dim catalog =